mgajda/ouroboros-network/latency-sim/src/Latency.md

 # Introduction

-In order to accurately simulate capacity-insensitive network miniprotocols, we formally define network latency distribution as improper CDF (cumulative distribution function) of arrived messages over time.
+In order to accurately simulate capacity-insensitive network miniprotocols [@cardanoNetworkRequirements], we formally define network latency distribution as improper CDF (cumulative distribution function) of arrived messages over time.
 We call it improper CDF, because it does not end at 100%, since some messages can be lost.
-This is similar to *arrival curve* considered in bounded latency networking [@latencyBounds].

 Starting with description of its apparent properties, we identify their mathematical definitions, and ultimately arrive at algebra of ΔQ